-- (5) The board of supervisors shall specify whether the tax applies throughout the entire county or within the unincorporated area of the county. - (b) In addition to any other method of collection authorized by law, the board of supervisors may provide for the collection of the tax imposed pursuant to this section in the same manner, and subject to the same penalties and priority of lien, as other charges and taxes fixed and collected by the county. - (c) Any tax imposed pursuant to this section shall be subject to applicable voter approval requirements imposed by any other law. - (d) For purposes of this section, "marijuana" or "cannabis" shall have the meanings set forth in Section 26002 of the Business and Professions Code. - (e) This section does not limit or prohibit the levy or collection or any other fee, charge, or tax, or any license or service fee or charge upon, or related to, the activities set forth in subdivision (a) as otherwise provided by law.
+- (5) The board of supervisors or city council shall specify whether the tax applies throughout the entire county or city, or within the unincorporated area of the city or county. - (b) In addition to any other method of collection authorized by law, the board of supervisors or city council may provide for the collection of the tax imposed pursuant to this section in the same manner, and subject to the same penalties and priority of lien, as other charges and taxes fixed and collected by the city or county. - (c) Any tax imposed pursuant to this section shall be subject to applicable voter approval requirements imposed by any other law. - (d) For purposes of this section, "marijuana" or "cannabis" shall have the meanings set forth in Section 26002 of the Business and Professions Code. - (e) This section is declaratory of existing law and does not limit or prohibit the levy or collection or any other fee, charge, or tax, or any license or service fee or charge upon, or related to, the activities set forth in subdivision (a) as otherwise provided by law.
 This section shall not be construed as a limitation upon the taxing authority of any county as provided by other law. - (f) The total taxation of state and local authorities shall not be in excess of 25 percent of retail prices. - SEC.
-7. Section 11362.775 of the Health and Safety Code is amended to read: - 11362.775. (a) Qualified patients, persons with valid identification cards, and the designated primary caregivers of qualified patients and persons with identification cards, who associate within the State of California in order collectively or cooperatively to cultivate marijuana for medical purposes, shall not solely on the basis of that fact be subject to state criminal sanctions under Section 11357, 11358, 11359, 11360, 11366, 11366.5, or 11570. - (b) Commencing 180 days following the issuance of provisional licenses pursuant to the Medical Cannabis Regulation and Control Act (Chapter 18 (commencing with Section 26000) of Division 9 of the Business and Professions Code), subdivision (a) shall not apply to licensees under that act.
-The Division of Medical Cannabis Regulation and Enforcement Each regulatory authority shall post a notice on its Internet Web site indicating when it has commenced

-1 issuing provisional licenses and when the 180-day period has been 2 exhausted.
+7. Section 11362.775 of the Health and Safety Code is amended to read: - 11362.775. (a) Subject to subdivision (b), qualified persons with valid identification cards, and the designated primary caregivers of qualified patients and persons with identification cards, who associate within the State of California in order to collectively or cooperatively-to cultivate marijuana for medical purposes, shall not solely on the basis of that fact be subject to state criminal sanctions under Section 11357, 11358, 11359, 11360, 11366, 11366.5, or 11570. - (b) Commencing 180 days following the issuance of provisional licenses pursuant to the Medical Cannabis Regulation and Control Act (Chapter 18 (commencing with Section 26000) of Division 9 of the Business and Professions Code), subdivision (a) shall not apply to licensees under that act or to any persons who collectively or-cooperative cooperatively cultivate marijuana for medical purposes.
+Each regulatory authority shall post a notice on its Internet Web site indicating when it has commenced issuing provisional licenses and when the 180-day period has been exhausted.